sgmurphy/wordpress-plugins/simple-banner/readme.txt

 = Why is my banner covering my header or behind my header? =

 Your theme probably uses absolute positioning for its header in this case.
-Try changing the positioning of your banner and see if that helps.
+Try changing the positioning of your banner or change "Prepend element" to <code><header></code> and see if that helps.
-This changes the <code>position</code> CSS attribute of the banner.
-More information can be found <a target="_blank" href="https://www.w3schools.com/cssref/pr_class_position.asp">here</a>.
 If none of this works, you may need a custom solution for your banner.
 You can either try to find another plugin that suits your needs or you can purchase the pro version and open a support ticket to fix your situation.

-= My homepage isn't disabled even though I set it as disabled. =

-Some themes use a page id of 1 for the homepage, other themes set that id dynamically.
-This has recently been fixed, but if you are still experiencing issues, please open a support ticket.
-In the meantime you can use the following custom JavaScript to disable on your homepage:

-`document.addEventListener('DOMContentLoaded', function(){
-  if (window.location.href === "YOUR_WEBSITE_URL_HERE"){
-    document.getElementById('simple-banner').remove();
-  }
-}, false);
-`

 = Is there a Pro version? =